michaelmayer-hpe/Labs/Docker/README.md

 04d9c18da22a        c1c58f087482        "/bin/sh -c '/usr/sb   4 seconds ago       Up 3 seconds        0.0.0.0:80->80/tcp   thirsty_yalow
 ```

 Now that we have exposed the port, we're able to launch our container in daemon mode (-d) and by redirecting the local port 80 to the container port 80 on which our web server is listening.
-Try now reaching again your webserver on the local host (use your browser and point it to http://10.3.222.X).
+Try now reaching again your webserver on the local host (use your browser and point it to http://10.3.222.X if we host the lab or http://localhost if you run it locally).
 You should see a CentOS based page on your host distribution.

 It's now time to add some content to our web server !
 Modify again the Docker file to add owncloud to our image: